acmmmsys/2018-OpenSea/README.md

 ### Installation ###

 We have tested our software on Linux, Mac OS X and Windows.
 For simplicity we only provide installation in- structions for Ubuntu Linux.
-The following installation and build instructions were tested with Ubuntu 14.04:
+The following installation and build instructions were tested with Ubuntu 14.04 and 16.04:

 * Download Lire from http://www.lire-project.net/.
 * Unzip Lire to a directory of your choice.
 We will refer to this location as Lire directory.